-- In a small bowl, combine yogurt, mayo (if using), maple syrup, rice vinegar, lime juice, sugar, salt and red pepper flakes; whisk well to combine.
+- In a small bowl, combine yogurt, mayo, maple syrup, rice vinegar, lime juice, sugar, salt and red pepper flakes; whisk well to combine.
 Set aside.

 - In a large salad bowl, add chicken, cabbage, bell pepper, cilantro, green onion and peanuts.
 Add previously prepared dressing and mix salad with large spoon until well combined.

-- How to cook chicken: Here is how to bake chicken breast, make Instant Pot chicken breast (even from frozen) or use whole roasted chicken leftovers.
+- How to cook chicken: Here is how to bake chicken breast, make Instant Pot chicken breast or use Instant Pot frozen whole chicken leftovers.
 Or use rotisserie chicken if short on time.

 - Make sure not to use 0% yogurt: It can be Greek or regular but look for 2% and higher.
 Non-fat yogurt lacks flavor and creaminess.